sking115422/btc_2_neo4j_ind/README.md

-# BTC 2 NEO4J TEST
+# BTC 2 NEO4J IND

 This package contains both a parser for blk.dat files and an import script for dumping the json into Neo4J graph database.